High School Camp

 Take some time to unplug this summer and reflect on the important things in life.
 This trip is a great opportunity for you to discover strengths, develop leadership skills, and build confidence through challenging experiences.
 Hiking distances will vary by the group's ability, which will be determined by the group leaders throughout the hike.
 This group will be co-ed, with separate sleeping arrangements for guys and girls.

-Hikers should arrive at Camp Bighorn on Monday, July 19th between 2pm and 5pm (if flying, please arrive at Missoula International Airport by 4pm, and a free shuttle will be available between the airport and Camp Bighorn).
+Hikers should arrive at Camp Bighorn on Monday, July 19th between 4pm and 5pm.
 Dinner will be served at 6pm, personal gear will be inspected, group gear will be issued, and Bighorn staff will share best practices for properly loading your backpack.
 Monday night will be spent camping onsite at Camp Bighorn, where hikers will learn about spiritual themes for the trip and Leave No Trace principles for the trail.

 Tuesday - Wednesday